hsk/trans/typeclass/impl_tclass.md

 ## 8.1 Using a Class Hierarchy

-  In a Haskell class declaration, a set of classes may be declared as superclasses of the dened class.
+  In a Haskell class declaration, a set of classes may be declared as superclasses of the defined class.
   For example, in the declaration:

     class Text a => Num a where